LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 }
 ```

-The code above is much more efficient than the previous example because the counter is only created once, releasing memory pressure.
+The code above is now much more efficient than the previous example because the counter is only created once!

 #### Counters with Enum tags